Select Page

 7. NEWORLD@A Project

-NEWORLD@A – Negotiating World Research Data – A science diplomacy study, funded by the European Research Council, is a multinational collaboration focusing on the history of scientific data diplomacy in the 20th and 21st centuries.
-The 2.2-million-euro grant will fund a major case study on the diplomacy of scientific data aiming at shedding new light on the origins of the global system of scientific data exchange.
-Exploring untapped archival documents (including the extensive archives of CODATA) and seeking to chart patterns of data circulation, especially between Global North and South countries, the study will also shape a unique collaboration between leading world research centres across Europe and beyond, devoted to the study of data from international relations and history of science perspectives.
+The 2.2-million-euro grant funds a major case study on the diplomacy of scientific data aiming at shedding new light on the origins of the global system of scientific data exchange.
+Exploring untapped archival documents (including the extensive archives of CODATA) and seeking to chart patterns of data circulation, especially between Global North and South countries, the study also shapes a unique collaboration between leading world research centres across Europe and beyond, devoted to the study of data from international relations and history of science perspectives.
 The project is funded from 1 January 2022 for five years, and CODATA Executive Director Dr Simon Hodson will participate as a member of the project progress review panel.

 An interview with project Principal Investigator Dr Simone Turchetti